hertze/Swedish-Pixels/_posts/2011-12-30-flip-side-of-love.markdown

 Throughout the ages philosophers have tried to overcome the fear by detaching themselves from the emotions of life, but this is a fool's way.
 You can try to stop caring deeply about people, or things for that matter, but what kind of existence would that be?
 A life of reason is only half a life.

 If you want to love you have to pay a price.
-That price if fear.
+That price is fear.